Our Privacy Notice – CIA INSURANCE SERVICES LIMITED

 We may process your data for certain legitimate interests including to help us assess your ongoing needs, to inform you about products and services that meet those needs, to communicate with you, to administer your account with us and to carry out internal data analysis.

-If you no longer wish to receive information from us other than in relation to the insurance product you have purchased or enquired about then you can contact us and GDPR@cia-insurance.co.uk with your reference number or name and correspondence postcode to enable us to locate your details on our database.
+If you no longer wish to receive information from us other than in relation to the insurance product you have purchased or enquired about then you can contact us and make this request.
+Please email GDPR@cia-insurance.co.uk with your request.

 Please show this notice to anyone else whose personal information you will be providing to us.

-If you do take out an insurance policy through us, in order to ensure the performance of the contract you have entered into, it will be necessary to pass your personal data on to the relevant insurance company, its representatives and business partners.
+If you do take out an insurance policy through us, to ensure the performance of the contract into which you have entered it will be necessary to pass your personal data on to the relevant insurance company, its representatives and business partners.

-Data will only be used in connection with the insurance product you have purchased from us or for certain legitimate interests as advised earlier in this Privacy Notice.
-If this is not the case then we will ask for your specific permission for the information to be used differently, for which you must consent in order for us to do so.
+Data will only be used in connection with the insurance product you have purchased from us or for certain legitimate interests as advised earlier in this Privacy Notice; otherwise we will ask for your specific permission for the information to be used differently and you must consent in order for us to do so.

 We collect personal data such as name, contact details, date of birth, gender, marital status, financial details, general employment details and other personal details depending on the nature of the insurance and other services we offer.